Council weed control programs

 • South Durras - 5 to 23 December 2022: complete.

-Council’s Invasive Species Team will be focusing on dams, creeks and other wet areas in an effort to locate any further infestations of alligator weed that may have been moved into the area by machinery from outside of the Eurobodalla.
+Council’s Invasive Species Team focused on dams, creeks and other wet areas in an effort to locate any further infestations of alligator weed that may have been moved into the area by machinery from outside of the Eurobodalla.

 Maps